apache/mxnet/docs/tutorials/basic/symbol.md

 ### Variable Sharing

-To share the contents between several symbols, we can bind these symbols with the same array as follows:
+To share the contents between several Symbols, we can bind these Symbols with the same array as follows:

 ```python
 a = mx.sym.Variable('a')